International Garden Festival: Liverpool Festival Gardens

 In 2012, Liverpool Festival Gardens finally reopened.
 The restored garden site had been due to re-open in September 2011, however, this was delayed until 2012 whilst a new landscape management contractor was found after the original contractor, Mayfield Construction, went into administration.
-The garden site is now managed by The Land Trust.
+The garden site was managed by The Land Trust until 2017 at which time it reverted back to the control of Liverpool City Council.